 - Contact initiated by an individual

-- Contact initiated by you to send informational content to an individual based on having a prior relationship
+- Informational content to an individual based a prior relationship

 The message can't attempt to promote a product, convince someone to buy something, or advocate for a social cause.